The Rich Heritage of Left Bank Bordeaux: A Journey Through Terroir

 wedge of Brie Cheese

 French wines are named for the region they come from, rather than their grape varietals.
-When we talk about Bordeaux wines, that is not a special type of grape, but rather one or more of the grape varietals approved for that area.
+When we talk about left bank Bordeaux wines, that is not a special type of grape, but rather one or more of the grape varietals approved for that area.
 This is one of several differences between Old World vs New World approaches to wine.
+We will also discuss left bank vs. right bank Bordeaux wines, how you can identify each bank, and their significance.

 Bordeaux, one of the most iconic wine regions in the world, is located in southwestern France, where two rivers, the Garonne and the Dordogne, meet to form the Gironde estuary.
 The region is known for producing some of the world’s most highly prized and collectible wines.

-The Right Bank of Bordeaux is a wine region located on the eastern side of the Gironde estuary, known for producing full-bodied red wines made primarily from Merlot and Cabernet Franc grape varieties.
+The Left Bank of Bordeaux is a wine region located on the western side of the Gironde estuary, known for producing full-bodied red wines made primarily from Cabernet Sauvignon and Merlot varietals.
 The region is home to several famous chateaus, many of which were included in the Classification of 1855, which classified the top chateaux of Bordeaux based on their reputation and quality of wine.

-Merlot is the most commonly planted grape varietal on the Right Bank of Bordeaux.
-It is a thin-skinned grape that produces wines that are medium to full-bodied with soft tannins and a plush mouthfeel.
-Merlot is known for its fruit-forward flavors of cherry, plum, and blackberry, as well as its aromas of chocolate, vanilla, and cedar.
+Cabernet Sauvignon is the most commonly planted grape varietal for Left Bank Bordeaux wines.
+It is a thick-skinned grape that produces wines that are full-bodied with high tannins and a bold, structured profile.
+Cabernet Sauvignon is celebrated for its flavors of black currant, blackberry, and plum, complemented by aromas of cedar, graphite, and tobacco.

 Medoc

-The Medoc is located on the Left Bank of the Gironde estuary, and is one of the most prestigious wine-producing areas in the world.
+Medoc is located on the Left Bank of the Gironde estuary, and is one of the most prestigious wine-producing areas in the world.
 The region is home to some of the most famous chateaux (wine producers) in Bordeaux, including Chateau Lafite Rothschild, Chateau Latour, Chateau Margaux, and Chateau Mouton Rothschild.
-The Medoc is known for producing full-bodied, tannic red wines that are built to age, with flavors of blackcurrant, leather, and tobacco.
+The Medoc is Bordeaux wine left bank and is known for producing full-bodied, tannic red wines that are built to age, with flavors of blackcurrant, leather, and tobacco.

 Haut Medoc